John Popper: Blues Traveler

 Popper is a founding member of Blues Traveler, serving as the band's frontman with lead vocals and harmonica.
 For some songs, he forgoes the harmonica in favor of guitar, most often a 12-string acoustic.
 In addition, Popper has played the tin whistle on some recordings.
 A prolific songwriter, he has composed the majority of the lyrics and music of Blues Traveler's songs.

 The band grew a following with its extensive touring, sometimes with over 300 dates a year, and gained a reputation in the jam band scene of the 1990s.
 Blues Traveler crossed over into mainstream pop/rock radio success with their 1994 album, four, which garnered the group extensive media exposure.
 The Grammy Award for Best Rock Performance by a Duo or Group with Vocal in 1996 was awarded to "Run-Around", a song that Popper composed.
 In 2021, Blues Traveler's album "Traveler's Blues" was nominated by the Recording Academy for "Best Traditional Blues Album" for the 2022 GRAMMY Awards.

 Solo work

 In 1990, Popper began to perform occasional solo concerts in addition to touring with Blues Traveler.
 Several songs that originated as Popper's solo pieces have become part of Blues Traveler's repertoire, and vice versa.

 Bolstered by Blues Traveler's mainstream success, Popper released a solo album, Zygote, in 1999, and toured in support of it with his own John Popper Band.
 The album was produced by Terry Manning, and the backing band consisted of longtime friends Dave Ares, Crugie Riccio, and Rob Clores of Cycomotogoat, with drummer Carter Beauford of Dave Matthews Band.
 The album's release came less than three months after Popper's heart surgery, and only days after the death of Bobby Sheehan, Popper's bandmate and best friend.
 The subsequent tour was canceled midway due to poor ticket sales, and Popper instead took the time to focus on his health.

 In 2017 and 2018, Popper began to play solo acoustic performances across the United States.
 He is often accompanied by Blues Traveler keyboardist Ben Wilson and performs songs that span both Blues Traveler and his solo catalog.

+Popper has collaborated with a range of artists outside of his primary projects.
+In 2021, he appeared on guitarist Eric Krasno's single "Silence", contributing harmonica parts recorded remotely during the COVID‑19 pandemic.